babylonhealth/web-interview/README.md

 We have also included a mock API which is documented below.

-We'd like you to build two pages.
-We've provided designs for mobile so don't worry about making it look good on desktop.
+We'd like you to build one page.
+We've provided the design, try to make it mobile first and responsive so that it works on all viewports.

 # New appointment page